JJJados/lzwfile/README.md

-# lzw-decoder
+# LZW for Python
-Python module for decoding compressed .Z files
+Python module for encoding and decoding compressed .Z files